SofSanUrb/react-Phone-Catalog/README.md

 - API key
 - API Secret

 3 - These 3 elements are unique to you and will need them to use cloudinary.
-You will need to add them to your .env file:
+You will need to add them to your .env file (server side):
 ````
 CLOUD_NAME=your-cloudinary-name
 CLOUD_API_KEY=your-cloudinary-key